aungthedev/Content-Card-using-Flexbox/README.md

 # Content-Card-using-flexbox-
-content card made with html and css using flexbox position .
+content card made with html and css using flexbox position.

 ![Content Card](screen.png)